decentralized-identity/ethr-did-resolver/packages/ethr-did-registry/README.md

 1. Lookup `previousChange` block for identity
 2. Lookup all events for a given identity address using web3, but only for the `previousChange` block
-3. Do something with event
+3. Do something with the event
 4. Find `previousChange` from the event and repeat

 Example code